Skip to main content

 • July 30, 2016

-Cymbalta (duloxetine) "I took cymbalta for depression, anxiety, and for severe fibromyalgia symtoms.
-The extreme mood swings, depression, constant thoughts of suicide, symtoms that mimicked my already existing fibromyalgia symptoms and unfortunately made them worse.
+"I took Cymbalta for depression, anxiety, and for severe fibromyalgia symptoms.
+The extreme mood swings, depression, constant thoughts of suicide, symptoms that mimicked my already existing fibromyalgia symptoms, and unfortunately made them worse.
 Sleepless nights-even days at a time, drowsiness, complete change in my personality.
-When I started a physician observed decrease with intention to quit cymbalta altogether, I tried killing myself multiple time, shakes, tremors, skin crawling, brain and body "zaps", nausea vomiting diarrhea mood swings hospitalization.
+When I started, a physician observed a decrease with intention to quit Cymbalta altogether.
+I tried killing myself multiple times, shakes, tremors, skin crawling, brain and body 'zaps', nausea, vomiting, diarrhea, mood swings, hospitalization.
 Don't, just don't take it.
-There are other drugs and cbt therapies that are tried and true.
-Whose long term side effects are well understood and documented.
+There are other drugs and CBT therapies that are tried and true, whose long-term side effects are well understood and documented.
 Almost ruined me."

 1 / 10